Aldine Müller

 Aldine Müller (born Aldina Rodrigues Raspini, 8 October 1953, São José dos Ausentes, Brazil) is a Brazilian actress.
-She was a key figure in the sexploitation film genre known as Pornochanchada in Brazil in the 1970s.
+She was a prominent figure in the Brazilian sexploitation film genre known as Pornochanchada during the late 1970s.

 Müller was born in 1953 to a Portuguese mother and an Italian father.
 She was married and has an adult son, Cézar Raspini da Fonseca.